-Recent studies have found that buildings accounted for more than 40% of energy consumption worldwide (Cao, Bui and Kjøniksen, 2019).
-Additionally, air conditioning for buildings uses more than 50% of this energy (Al-Absi ,et al,2020), As a result, numerous research initiatives have been made with the goal of using Nano coating to lower energy consumption in healthcare buildings.
-Nano coating is regarded as the most promising high-performance material for construction applications.
-It presents remarkable benefits when compared to environmental coating materials in the construction industry because of its self-assembly effects (Boostani and Modirrousta,2016).
+Recent studies have found that buildings account for more than 40% of energy consumption worldwide (Cao, Bui and Kjøniksen, 2019).
+Additionally, air conditioning for buildings uses more than 50% of this energy (Al-Absi et al., 2020).
+As a result, numerous research initiatives have been made to use Nano-coating to lower energy consumption in healthcare buildings.
+Nano-coating is the highest-performance material in the building construction.
+It presents remarkable benefits when comparing the environmental coating materials in the construction industry because of its self-assembly effects (Boostani and Modirrousta,2016).

-The use of Nanomaterials in construction is costly, but can be made cost effective due to gains in long term reliability.
-Consequently, Nanomaterials integrated into a building envelope are seen as good economic choices that save a significant amount of money while improving the efficiency of the built environment and solving future environmental concerns (Lalbakhsh,2011).
-Nanotechnology has the potential to radically alter our built environment and how we live; it is potentially the most transformative technology we have ever invented (Xiaotu, 2010).
+The use of Nano-materials in construction is costly, but can be made cost effective due to long-term reliability gains.
+Consequently, Nano-materials integrated into a building envelope are seen as good economic choices that significantly reduce costs while improving the built environment's efficiency and solving future environmental concerns (Lalbakhsh, 2011).
+Nano-technology has the ability to fundamentally modify our built environment and how we live; it is the most transformative technology we have ever created (Xiaotu, 2010).